rivue/Gamified-Study-Tool/README.md

         - after user submits something and is waiting, display a loading bar or wheel or something letting the user know that it is generating

     game page:
+        - implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...)
         - investigate into what clouds and diamonds in game screen were used for so I can probably use them later
         - remove time from db then remove all references to "timer", "end time" or "starting time" in gameStore.js
         - add possibly a hint button as well (3 hints per question?)